 What's the difference between basic and supplemental employee life insurance?

-A basic life insurance policy offered through an employer is typically free or has a minimal premium and offers a death benefit that might range from $25,000 to one or two times your annual salary, while you're employed by that company.
+Many employers offer a basic group life insurance policy to employees for free or a minimal premium.
+These policies typically have a death benefit ranging from $25,000 to one or two times your annual salary, to be paid out to your beneficiaries if you pass away while you're employed by that company.

 How much supplemental life insurance do I need?

-Optional life insurance through an employer
+How do I choose supplemental life insurance through an employer?

 The cost of supplemental life insurance is sometimes based entirely on your age.

 Purchasing life insurance through a private life insurance company might be more affordable and flexible than buying an employer-offered supplemental life insurance coverage.
-Consider these options:
+Consider these two options:

-Term or permanent life policies purchased separately
+Term or permanent life policies purchased privately

 Life insurance riders